tower/tower/README.md

 cake watch
 ```

+Having two separate windows makes development clean and clear.
+You can modify your code without having to run your server, and everything will still recompile and give you helpful error messages.

 If you run into an error during `npm install`, remove the `node_modules` folder and try again.

 To restart your server automatically if it crashes, run with forever: